daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 });
 ```

-**Note:** This code snippet was taken directly from [passport-local](https://github.com/jaredhanson/passport-local/blob/master/examples/express3-mongoose/app.js#L149)
+**Note:** This code snippet was taken from a [passport-local](https://github.com/jaredhanson/passport-local/blob/master/examples/express3-mongoose/app.js#L149)
 example.

 You now have a fully working login form, except there is no way to test it
 since we haven't created any users yet.
-This would be a good time to create a
+This would be a right time to create a
 signup page.

 Add the following route to `app.js`: